UNCOM: Zero-shot Context-Aware Command Understanding for Tabletop Scenarios: Results

 \section{Results}

+The algorithm output aligned closely with the intentions of the human instructor in almost all cases, confirming that the designed procedural logic functioned as intended.
+In particular, the algorithm successfully worked for all 22 benchmarking scenarios, albeit not for all videos.
+Upon aggregation of all the examples, it achieved an overall success rate of $82.39\%$ (131 of 159 instances).

-Overall, the algorithm’s output closely matched the intentions of the human instructor in almost all instances, demonstrating that the procedural logic performed as expected.
-However, several detection errors arose due to limitations in the underlying deep learning models.
-The most problematic was the MediaPipe hand detector, which was highly sensitive to motion blur and often failed to detect the presence of the hand.
-Another issue was the Whisper ASR model, which occasionally mistranscribed words, for example, consistently transcribing `bowl' as `ball'.
-It is worth noting that the experimenters were non-native English speakers, which may have contributed to these errors.
-On the other hand, the GroundingDINO, SegmentAnything, and DINOv2 models performed reliably, with rare mistakes that could often be corrected using gesture information.
+However, several detection errors stemmed from limitations inherent in the underlying deep learning components.
+The MediaPipe hand detector proved to be the most vulnerable, exhibiting high sensitivity to motion blur and frequently missing hand detections.
+Additionally, the Whisper ASR model occasionally produced wrong transcriptions, such as repeatedly confusing the word `bowl' with `ball'.
+It is important to consider that the non-native English proficiency of the experimenters may have contributed to these transcription errors.
+In contrast, the GroundingDINO, Segment Anything, and DINOv2 models showed robust performance, with infrequent errors that were often correctable through contextual cues such as gesture information.

-The algorithm itself stands to benefit from future advancements in deep learning models as they can easily be updated.
-However, at present, the performance of these models remains the most significant limiting factor in applying hybrid algorithms, like the one proposed in this paper, to real-world robotics.
-While the algorithm effectively combines multiple models to enhance accuracy, it also tests their limits with specific classes of examples.
+In general, while the algorithm effectively integrates multiple deep learning models to improve accuracy, the current performance bottleneck lies predominantly in these models themselves.
+Future improvements in model robustness will be essential for deploying such hybrid approaches in practical robotic systems.